 Plant Health Regulation

-The Plant Health Regulation (PHR) will apply to EU member states from 14 December 2019 alongside the Official Controls Regulation.
+The Plant Health Regulation (PHR) became applicable in the UK from 14 December 2019 alongside the Official Controls Regulation.

 Some of the areas changing include:

 - The use of plant passports is being extended to cover all plants for planting and the format of the plant passport label is changing.
 New requirements for authorisation will also be introduced.

 - More goods being imported into the EU will require a phytosanitary certificate.

 - New requirements for the registration of professional operators.